Waziup/learning-center-content/content/en/resources/Sensor_Heart_Beat_Pulse/guides.md

 ![picxxyyzz](img/pic5.png)

-**NOTE:** There are other code samples available in the library....for example plotting of pulse and blood oxygen etc..
+**NOTE:** There are other code samples available for use in the library....for example plotting of pulse and blood oxygen etc..

 ![picxxyyzz](img/pic6.png)